 Put a pot roast in the oven and watch what happens.
 There is something about the smell of roasting meat that turns a grumpy husband into a purring husband.
 Aroma therapy.
 It works every time!
-In this recipe for Cranberry Pot Roast, beef chuck roast is seasoned with salt and pepper and browned on all sides.
+In this EASY recipe for Cranberry Pot Roast, beef chuck roast is seasoned with salt and pepper and browned on all sides.
 It’s nestled in a mixture of fresh cranberries, port wine, onion and beef stock, then braised for 3 hours in the oven.
 When it comes out, the incredibly tender roast melts in your mouth while the deliciously reduced cranberry port sauce adds a bright burst of flavor and tanginess.
-I love this served over Horseradish Mashed Potatoes.
+I love this served over Horseradish Mashed Potatoes or Mashed Cauliflower with Roasted Garlic ….so delicious!

 Those of you who live here know how lucky we’ve been with our long warm summer, and our incredibly brilliant fall.
 And overnight, mother nature flipped a switch, and suddenly it’s winter, bone chilling winter.
 When the temperatures drop below freezing, it’s time to pull out the dutch oven and turn on the oven.
 Tis’ the season of roasting, baking and braising…aroma therapy.

 For a few short weeks fresh cranberries will be available at the grocery stores.
-Most of them in our area come from the coast, but the Main Market Co op offers wild foraged cranberries from right around here.
+Most of them in our area come from the coast, but our local Main Market Co Op offers wild foraged cranberries from right around here.

 When picking out meat for pot roast, chuck roast is the perfect cut of meat for roasting and braising because of its uniform marbling through out the meat.
+Always try to use, local organic and grass fed if possible.
 Make sure to season the roast generously with salt and pepper and brown all the sides really well.

 - 1-2 Tablespoons olive oil